swiftablellc/jabberwocky-head-tracking-kit-ios/README.md

 ## Add Head Tracking to an Existing Application

 `BasicTutorial-PodsOnly` is an example application target that has one standard `UIButton` which responds to taps on the screen.
-When configuring head tracking within an existing application there are a few setup steps that need to be performed and then the default `HTFeature` singletons that are configured will automatically detect `UIControl`, `UICollectionViewCell`, and `UITableViewCell` elements and interact with them.
+When configuring head tracking within an existing application there are a few setup steps that need to be performed.
+Once `JabberwockyHTKit` is configured and enabled, the default `HTFeature` singletons that are configured will automatically detect `UIControl`, `UICollectionViewCell`, and `UITableViewCell` elements and interact with them.
 Other custom `UIView` elements can be configured to work with the head tracking framework by implementing the `HTFocusable` protocol (more info below).

 ### Step 1: Install JabberwockyHTKit Frameworks